-Curiously most residents of Dresden couldn’t tell you who Kurt Vonnegut was, let alone where the actual Slaughterhouse Five is.
-It is, in fact right under their feet.
-Amazingly the Slaughterhouse Five complex is largely intact and is now protected.
-Recently it has become possible to visit it with a guided tour.
-The tour takes about 2 hours, and is still a relatively unknown tourist site in Dresden.
+Curiously, most residents of Dresden couldn’t tell you who Kurt Vonnegut was, let alone where the actual Slaughterhouse Five is.
+Today, the Slaughterhouse Five complex has been converted into a convention and event center, but the original architecture is largely intact and is now protected.
+The basement itself has been renovated, but now includes a memorial wall to Kurt Vonnegut and his novel.
+Recently, it has become possible to visit it on a two-hour tour with a guide.

 Know Before You Go